NordicSemiconductor/IOS-DFU-Library/Test App/Sources/Firmwares/Readme.md

    and start a new upload to the new device to upload Application only.
 3. Upgrading from SDK 11 to 12.x was skipped as it wasn't working.
 The new BL have been erasing a page from SD space after being flashed and the failed to start advertising.
-4. Not all SDK are coveded here, only those where DFU has been modified.
+4. Not all SDK are covered here, only those where DFU has been modified.
-5. List of ZIP files may change in the furure as more SDKs are released.
+5. List of ZIP files may change in the future as more SDKs are released.
 6. All Apps and Bootloaders have Service Changed service enabled to prevent iOS from caching.
 This test does not test DFU on bonded devices.

 ## Custom DFU test